Cataracts in Cats

 A cataract is the clouding of the normally perfectly clear lens.
 Unlike other tissues in the body, the lens of the eye is very simple, composed of 60% protein and 40% water.
 Due to the limited components of the lens, the possible responses to injury or disease are limited.
 Any injury or disease in the lens results in a cataract.

-• Nutritional disorders: certain types of milk replacements have been linked to the development of cataracts
+In addition, cataracts are associated with certain types of nutritional disorders.
+Some milk replacements have been linked to the development of cataracts in cats.

 The cloudiness of the lens causes loss of vision that can range from mild to partial blindness.